PythonLinks/letsencrypt-mosquitto/README.md

 # LetsEncrypt Mosquitto Docker Container

 This Docker Container makes it really easy to create encrypted connections to an MQTT server.
-It uses lets encrypt to generate certificates which the Mosquitto MQTT broker then uses.
+It uses the caddy web server to generate lets encrypt certificates which the Mosquitto MQTT broker then uses.
+You can also serve files using the caddy web server.

-This docker container includes both the Caddy web server and the Mosquitto MQTT broker.
-The caddy web server generates the ssl certificates, which the mosquitto broker then uses.

 The idea is to make life as easy as possible for you, the user.
 Here is the command to run the container.